-Originates just below the Rectus Femoris muscle,but runs inward towards the knee helping to flex the hip and assist with turning the thigh outwards.
+Originates just below the Rectus Femoris muscle, but runs inward towards the knee helping to flex the hip and assists with turning the thigh outwards.

 External Rotator group

-This is a group of muscles that is more related to pain on the inside of the groin.
-They are muscles that pulls the thigh inwards and are involved with pain when pinching your thighs together (squeeze test).
-For the purpouse of this article we will stick to hip muscles, but see groin pain if you are feeling muscle pain in your groin area.
+This is a group of muscles that are more related to pain on the inside of the groin.
+They are muscles that pull the thigh inwards and are involved with pain when pinching your thighs together (squeeze test).
+For the purpose of this article we will stick to hip muscles, but see groin pain if you are feeling muscle pain in your groin area.

 Causes of a Hip muscle injury

-These are some reasons why the hip muscles tear, if the end result is confirmed to be a hip muscle strain.
-“Acute” relates to sudden & fast onset of pain, where “Chronic” describes the influence of things that might have increased your risk to end up with a strained hip muscle.
+These are some reasons why the hip muscles tear if the end result is confirmed to be a hip muscle strain.
+“Acute” relates to a sudden & fast onset of pain, where “Chronic” describes the influence of things that might have increased your risk of having a strained hip muscle.

-- Overstretch – Running uphill drills or on a incline will force your hip muscles to contract from its stretched position.
-Muscles are very weak in its stretched position, so this is when the hip muscles are forcibly contracted from a stretched position ,thus taking the muscle beyond its normal boundaries.
+- Overstretch – Running uphill drills or on an incline will force your hip muscles to contract from its stretched position.
+Muscles are very weak in its stretched position, thus taking the muscle beyond its normal boundaries.

 Chronic wear & tear

-- Overuse – Increasing your running distance too fast or sudden high repetition of hip muscle contractions.
+- Overuse – Increasing your running distance too fast or a sudden increase in repetitive hip muscle contractions.

 - Weakness & Endurance– Muscle fatigue can play a role in runners who are not strong enough to run the distance.
-“Weekend warrior” is the ideal candidate, when you don’t train at all during the week, but over the weekend your will run a 10km fun run.
+A “Weekend warrior” is the ideal candidate, (when you don’t train at all during the week, but over the weekend your will run a 10km fun run).

-- Poor technique – During training (Form) or the wrong movement pattern can load the hip muscles significantly more,or even one muscle more than another.
+- Poor technique – During training (Form) or the wrong movement pattern can load the hip muscles significantly more, or even one muscle more than the others.

 - Inadequate warm-up – A fast sudden contraction like a jump or start sprinting while the muscle is not prepared for it can put you at risk of tearing.

-- Excessive stretching – of the muscle against a force, for example during weight lifting like a deadlift, when the load is applied on both sides of the tendon, while it needs to contract and lengthen at the same time.
+- Excessive stretching – of the muscle against a force, for example during weight lifting like a deadlift.
+When the load is applied on both sides of the tendon and it is forced to contract and lengthen at the same time.